soaedu/JavaEducation/README.md

 # JavaEducation
-Apllication that consumes a lot of java code examples.
+Application that consumes a lot of java code examples.